Sego Resources (CVE:SGZ) Stock Price Down 20% – Should You Sell?

-Sego Resources Inc. (CVE:SGZ – Get Free Report)’s stock price dropped 20% during mid-day trading on Tuesday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 188,000 shares changed hands during mid-day trading, an increase of 128% from the average daily volume of 82,356 shares.
+Sego Resources Inc. (CVE:SGZ – Get Free Report)’s share price was down 20% during trading on Tuesday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+Approximately 188,000 shares traded hands during mid-day trading, an increase of 128% from the average daily volume of 82,356 shares.
 The stock had previously closed at C$0.03.

 About Sego Resources